civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 22

-The **Regulator** shall establish, maintain and operate a facility in the Province for the storage and curatorship of
+The Regulator shall establish, maintain and operate a facility in the Province for the storage and curatorship of

-all **petroleum-related** geophysical records and geological and hydrocarbon samples relating to the offshore area; **and**
+all petroleum-related geophysical records and geological and hydrocarbon samples relating to the offshore area; and

 all geological, geophysical, geotechnical and environmental records and geological and geotechnical samples relating to offshore renewable energy.

-> **Explanatory Note**:
-> Existing text of section 22:
-> *Existing Text*:
-> > The Board shall establish, maintain and operate a facility in the Province for the storage and curatorship of all geophysical records and geological and hydrocarbon samples relating to the offshore area.

 ### Section 15